-Here are some ideas on how you can help your daughter develop her early math skills, according to the 36-48 months recommendations by the American Academy of Pediatrics:
+Here are some ideas on how you can help your child develop their early math skills, according to the 36-48 months recommendations by the American Academy of Pediatrics:

-If you want to check-out more ideas on how to boost your little girl’s early math skills, you can check out the Kinedu catalogue and search under “Conceptual reasoning skills”.
+If you want to check-out more ideas on how to boost your little one’s early math skills, you can check out the Kinedu catalog and search under “Concept learning”.

 Would you like to learn more about specific skills?
 Download Kinedu!
 This app dives deep into other relevant topics and suggests personalized activities depending on your baby’s age and milestones.